The Adoption Process.

 This page will explain the whole adoption process from start to finish.
 Please read carefully before applying to adopt.

-Once you have passed your checks then the correct dogs for your situation are told to you.
-Whilst you may have your heart set on a specific dog, that dog may not be suitable for your home environment/situation so therefore the coordinator will discuss alternatives for you which are more suitable.
+Whilst you may have your heart set on a specific dog, it may not be suitable for your home environment or situation, so therefore the Coordinator will discuss alternative dogs with you if necessary.

-This finalises the whole adoption process.
 Once the dog is in your home it is then your responsibility to ensure that dog is safe and secure at all times.
-Please read our “Do’s and Dont’s” page for any more information about how you should possibly deal with your dogs arrival and initial first few days.